 - Avoid taking sleeping tablets

-- Sleep on the side rather than the back
+- Sleep on your side rather than your back

 - Quit smoking.